petejkim/goop/README.md

 ### Getting Started

+1. Install Goop: `go get github.com/nitrous-io/goop`

-1. Create `Goopfile`.
+2. Create `Goopfile`.
 Revision reference (e.g. Git SHA hash) is optional, but recommended.
 Prefix hash with `#`.
 (This is to futureproof the file format.)

    Example:
    ```